ProxyLeech/ICT3214-Sec-Analytics/README.md

 │           ├──► pdfs/ - contains APTnotes PDF files
 │     ├──► excel/ - contains extracted enterprise-attack MITRE ATT&CK & mitigation techniques
 │     ├──► extracted_pdfs/ - contains extracted information from data/raw/pdfs.
 This will be generated when app.py is run
-│     ├──► mapped/ - HELP
+│     ├──► mapped/ - contains the pdfs with successful correlation of IOCs and ATT&CK techniques │     ├──► processed/
-│     ├──► mappedPDFs/ - HELP
-│     ├──► processed/
-│              ├──► rules/ - HELP
+│              ├──► rules/ - Regex based auto generated ATT&CK matching rules
 │              ├──► extracted_iocs.csv - Stores extracted Indicators of Compromise (IOCs) such as domains, IPs, URLs, hashes, and emails parsed from APTnotes PDFs for later threat group mapping.
-│              ├──► ti_groups_techniques.csv - HELP
+│              ├──► ti_groups_techniques.csv - Mapping of MITRE ATT&CK Intrusion Sets (Groups) to the Techniques/sub-techniques they use
-├──► logs/ - contains materials used to train RoBERTa model
 ├──► src/
 │     ├──► data/ - contains scripts to create .csv in data/ folders │     ├──► models/ - contains latest and best RoBERTa model as well as scripts to train and predict